CorrelAid/metabase-to-google/README.md

 The goal is to make it easy to keep the exported Metabase data in the spreadsheets up date.
 Currently this is done by making updates very easy, but in the future it might even be automated entirely ('live-connected').

+> See [Metabase Test Instance Setup](#metabase-test-instance-setup) for instructions on how to quickly setup your own Metabase instance.

 ## This Repository

 This repository contains JavaScript code that is intended to be deployed as a Google Apps script library, which in turn should be used in a containerized script of a Google SpreadSheet.
 Detailed setup instructions are found [below](#control-sheet-setup).